logo

 In 2021, Care/of established retail relationships with major stores like Target, pricing its supplements competitively.
 However, experts noted that the company's market expansion may have lacked a clear point of difference.
 While Care/of's 5-minute survey differentiated it from other brands, more companies are using diagnostic tests for personalized nutrition.

-Joshua Anthony, founder and CEO of Nlumn, emphasized that Care/of’s approach of a quick survey appeals to those who prefer less invasive methods.
+Joshua Anthony, founder and CEO of Nlumn, emphasized that Care/of’s approach of a quick survey appeals to people who prefer less invasive methods.
 Despite the competition, the personalized nutrition industry continues to grow, driven by the increasing interest in health and wellness among younger generations.

 Frequently asked questions (FAQ)